-Each subgrantee receiving an award for the 2023 JAG Program will be monitored for compliance by DPS-GMB in one or more of the following:
+Each subgrantee receiving an award for the 2024 JAG Program will be monitored for compliance by DPS-GMB in one or more of the following:

 - Desk Review: Subgrantee files will be reviewed by GMB on a regular basis to ensure files are complete and up to date.
-Subgrantees will be notified of any deficiencies in writing, which will provide the opportunity to correct.
+Subgrantees will be notified of any deficiencies in writing, which will provide the opportunity to the subgrantee to correct.

 - Site monitoring: GMB will conduct site monitoring visits to the agency's fiduciary/ program office(s) for each subgrantee.
 This review can include, but is not limited to, the following documents:

 - Application, agreement, and certifications

-- Procurement policies and procedures
+- Procurement Policies and Procedures

-- Agency EEOP and Discrimination policies
+- Agency EEOP and Discrimination Policies

-- Financial management system
+- Financial Management System

-- Non-expendable property list
+- Non-expendable Property List

-- Goals and objectives - Compliance with conditions of award
+- Goals and Objectives

+- Compliance with conditions of award